csc-training/intro-to-dl/day2/README.md

 1. Edit and submit jobs:

-        nano tf2-test.py  # or substitute with your favorite text editor sbatch run-tf2.sh tf2-test.py  # when using a training account
+        nano tf2-test.py  # or substitute with your favorite text editor sbatch run.sh tf2-test.py  # when using a training account

    There is a separate slurm script for PyTorch, e.g.: